Koredotcom/docs/docs/xo/automation/use-cases/alert-task-basic-auth.md

 # Alert Task – Basic Auth

-We have seen how an Alert task can be set up in Kore.ai virtual assistant platform <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks/" target="_blank">here</a>.
+We have seen how an Alert task can be set up in the XO Platform <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks/" target="_blank">here</a>.
 In this section, we will see how basic authorization for the alert tasks can be set up.

 ## How it Works